-"Off" (default) Means always set CMOS to the "Off" status when AC power is lost.
+"Former-Sts" Means to maintain the last status of the CMOS when

+AC power is lost.

-For example: If set to "Former-Sts" and AC power is lost when system is live, then after AC power is restored, the system will automatically power on.
+For example: If set to "Former-Sts" and AC power is lost when system is live, then after

+AC power is restored, the system will automatically power on.
 If AC power is lost when system is not live, system will remain powered off.